storacha/specs/w3-aggregation.md

 ### Authorization

 Broker MUST have an authorization mechanism for allowed Storefront principals (e.g. web3.storage).
 Either by out-of-band exchange of information or through a well defined API.
-In other words, a broker can authorize invocations from `did:web:web3.storage` by validating the signature is from the DID.
+For example, a broker can authorize invocations from `did:web:web3.storage` by validating the signature is from the DID.
 This way, it allows web3.storage to rotate keys and/or re-delegate access without having to coordinate with the broker.

 ### Storefront offers broker an aggregate